-Ekornes made one supplier audit in 2012.
-Starting this year's communication of progress Ekornes will disclose the number of audits made within the reporting period.
-Other than this Ekornes have no specific measurements of outcomes with regards to Human Rights Principles in the reporting period.
-Ekornes experiences that the suppliers have an increasing understanding of why Ekornes needs to ensure suppliers compliance to the UN Global Compact's ten principles and provide declarations on social and environmental performance.
+Ekornes experiences that the suppliers have an increasing understanding of why Ekornes needs to ensure suppliers compliance to the "Ekornes Supplier Code of Conduct" and promote UN Global Compact's ten principles through declarations on social and environmental performance.
 It also seems like the policy of more and more suppliers is already to comply accordingly.